altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Con, continue what!?"<br/>

-Regis struggled to get up.
+Regis struggled to get up.<br/>

-Elin backed away with a regretful face.
+Elin backed away with a regretful face.<br/>

 "Mu~~~"<br/>

 "...
 Phew."<br/>

-Clarisse entered the room and arranged the scattered documents.
+Clarisse entered the room and arranged the scattered documents.<br/>

 "This is the regiment's fort, not the Margrave's mansion.
 If you want to play, can you please do so in the parade square?"<br/>

-A needle like gaze pierced Elin.
+A needle like gaze pierced Elin.<br/>

-Elin backed away.
+Elin backed away.<br/>

 "I...
 I am...
 Serious about this!"<br/>